jbrayton/app-store-review-feed/README.md

 * The script will generate one feed per app.
 * The feed name will be “App Store Reviews of [PRODUCT_NAME]”
 * The feeds will include the star rating in the body of each review.
-* The feeds include a Google Translate link at the bottom of each review in case the review is in a foreign language.
+* The feeds include a Google Translate link at the bottom of each review in case the review is in a language foreign to the developer.

 ## Installation